-This is because for the weighted sum to be negative, the TLU rule says that V must be set to zero--either it was a zero and remained so (then $\Delta E=0$), or changed in the negative direction from a one to a zero (i.e. deltaV = -1).
-In the latter case, the product of deltaV and summation term is positive (product of two negative terms), so deltaE is negative (i.e., the sign of the change in energy is the product of MINUSMINUS = MINUS).
+This is because for the weighted sum to be negative, the TLU rule says that V must be set to zero--either it was a zero and remained so, or changed in the negative direction from a one to a zero (i.e. deltaV = -1).
+The product of deltaV and summation term is zero or positive (product of two negative terms), so deltaE is zero or negative (i.e., the sign of the change in energy is the product of MINUSMINUS = MINUS).